qiskit-community/qgss-2023/README.md

-# qgss-2023
-Coding labs from the Qiskit Global Summer School 2023
+# Welcome to the Qiskit-Global-Summer-School-2023 Hub